 A brief history

 Our School was founded in 1899, originally as the London School of Tropical Medicine, by Sir Patrick Manson.
-Manson was a physician who had worked in the Far East, where he encountered tropical diseases and was frustrated by his lack of knowledge.
-This being a time when Britain was at the height of its empire, Manson believed that doctors should be trained in tropical medicine, since many men sent to the colonies were dying of tropical diseases they knew little about.
+Manson was a physician who had worked in the Far East, where he encountered tropical diseases and was frustrated by his lack of knowledge, and believed that doctors should be trained in tropical medicine.
 The original School was established as part of the Seaman’s Hospital Society in the hospital ships docked in Greenwich, where tropical diseases could be studied in their acute stages.

 After a brief period in the early 1920s based at Endsleigh Gardens, just up the road from our present site, the School moved to Keppel Street thanks to a $2m gift from the Rockefeller Foundation to develop a London-based institution that would be world-leading in the promotion of public health and tropical medicine.
 The enlarged School, now named the London School of Hygiene & Tropical Medicine, was granted its Royal Charter in 1924.

 In 2019 LSHTM celebrated its 120th anniversary, with the theme of “120 Years of Health Innovation”.
 Some of our landmark moments include LSHTM researchers Richard Doll and Austin Bradford Hill publishing their preliminary study establishing the link between smoking and lung cancer in 1950; and the Medical Research Council Streptomycin in Tuberculosis Trials which took place at LSHTM in 1948, a study which is generally accepted as the world’s first randomised clinical trial.